Guangren Temple: History

 The Yingbi and Shanmen at Guangren Temple.

-Guangren Temple was first established by Kangxi Emperor in 1705, during the 44th year of Kangxi period (1661-1922) of the Qing dynasty (1644-1911).
-During the Qing dynasty, a largest number of Tibetan Buddhist leaders had to give an audience to the emperor in Beijing.
-Therefore, the Qing court built this Tibetan Buddhist temple in Shaanxi to provide places for the religious leaders to get accommodation and participate in Buddhist activities.
+Construction of Guangren Temple began on the Kangxi Emperor's order in 1703 and was completed in 1705, the 44th year of the Kangxi era (1661-1722) of the Qing dynasty (1644-1911).
+During the Qing dynasty, many Tibetan Buddhist leaders traveled to Beijing to seek an audience with the emperor.
+The Qing court built this Tibetan Buddhist temple in Shaanxi to provide accommodation and a place for religious activities.

 After the fall of the Qing dynasty in 1911, the temple was used as an office of the local government.
 In 1931, the bombs blew up the abbot's room, but soon it was reconstructed by Yang Hucheng.

 In 1952, the temple was renovated and redecorated under the state financial allocation.
-In 1983, it has been designated as a National Key Buddhist Temple in Han Chinese Area by the State Council of China.
+In 1983, it was designated as a National Key Buddhist Temple in Han Chinese Area by the State Council of China.

 Architecture

 The Stele Pavilion (御碑亭) at Guangren Temple.

 The Buddhist Texts Library at Guangren Temple.

-The entire temple faces south with the Shanmen, Four Heavenly Kings Hall, Changshou Hall (长寿殿), Hufa Jingang Hall (护法金刚殿), Main Hall, Reception Room, HalI of the God of Wealth, Thousand Buddha Hall, Buddhist Texts Library, and Mahavira Hall along the central axis of the complex.
+The entire temple faces south with the Shanmen, Four Heavenly Kings Hall, Changshou Hall (长寿殿), Hufa Jingang Hall (护法金刚殿), Main Hall, Reception Room, Hall of the God of Wealth, Thousand Buddha Hall, Buddhist Texts Library, and Mahavira Hall along the central axis of the complex.